ibm-cloud-docs/dns-svcs/configure-dns-instance.md

 ## Using the API
 {: #setting-up-your-dns-instance-api}

-### Creating a DNS instance
+### Creating a {{site.data.keyword.dns_short}} instance
 {: #creating-dns-instance-api}

 See the [create a new resource instance](https://{DomainName}/apidocs/resource-controller/resource-controller#create-provision-a-new-resource-instance) documentation for the Resource Controller API.
 Note that the `resource_group` and `resource_plan_id` must be set.
 Each account can have multiple resource groups, and each resource group has a unique ID.

-Set the variables as follows to create an instance of the Beta (free) plan:
+Set the variables as follows to create an instance of the standard plan:

 ```
-"resource_group": "aef66560191746fe804b9a66874f62b1",
-"resource_plan_id": "dc1460a6-37bd-4e2b-8180-d0f86ff39baa",
+"resource_plan_id": "2c8fa097-d7c2-4df2-b53e-2efb7874cdf7",
 ```
 {:codeblock}

 See the [Resource Controller API reference](/apidocs/resource-controller/resource-controller) documentation for more information on using the API.

 Command lines for instances are using resource controller API, not DNS APIs.
-These commands are equivalent to commands `ibmcloud resource service-instance`, which provide convenience for DNS users to manage DNS Services instances.
+These commands are equivalent to commands `ibmcloud resource service-instance`, which provide convenience for DNS users to manage {{site.data.keyword.dns_short}} instances.
 {:note}

 ### Creating a DNS zone